-In December 2012 the geological map of Great Britain was extended into the third dimension with the release of GB3D; shown as a network of cross-sections through the earth's crust.
+The bedrock geological map of the United Kingdom has been extended into the third dimension with the release of UK3D and is shown as a network of cross sections through the earth's crust.

-This new way of visualising 3D national-scale geology will benefit people seeking to understand its relationship to landscape and resources; such as water, oil, minerals, coal and gas.
-It may also prove to be a useful tool to help explain complex geological relationships to the public and in education.
+This new way of visualising 3D national-scale geology will benefit people seeking to understand its relationship to landscape and resources such as water, oil, minerals, coal and gas.
+It also provides a useful tool to help explain complex geological relationships to the public and in education.

-Conventional 2D geological maps typically include one or two cross-sections, representing a slice through the earth's crust, that shows the relationship of the different rock layers in the ground at depth; the face of such maps showing the rocks found at the surface
+Conventional 2D geological maps typically show the rocks found at the surface and include one or two cross sections, representing a slice through the earth's crust, that show the relationship of the different rock layers in the ground at depth; the face of such maps.

-The GB3D geological model uses digital cross-sections of the geology across Great Britain and joins them up in a 'fence diagram'.
+The UK3D geological model uses digital cross sections of the geology beneath the United Kingdom and joins them up in a 'fence diagram'.

-You can open cross sections of GB3D, in Google Earth for example, to rotate, tilt and zoom into an area of interest and interrogate a geological layer — at depth — at your point of interest.
+You can open cross sections of UK3D, in Google Earth for example, to rotate, tilt and zoom into an area of interest and interrogate a geological layer — at depth — below your area of interest.

-The GB3D downloads listed here are delivered under the Open Government Licence, subject to the following acknowledgement accompanying the reproduced BGS materials: "Contains British Geological Survey materials © NERC [year]".
+The UK3D downloads listed here are delivered under the Open Government Licence, subject to the following acknowledgement accompanying the reproduced BGS materials: "Contains British Geological Survey materials © NERC [year]".